SpotlightKid/jack-matchmaker/README.rst

 ``MAX_ATTEMPTS`` (default: ``0``)

-Set the aximum number of attempts to connect to JACK server before giving up.
+Set the maximum number of attempts to connect to JACK server before giving up.
 The default value ``0`` means to keep on trying until interrupted.

 ``VERBOSITY`` (default: ``INFO``)